holyjak/static-jsfexpression-validator/README.md

 - better support for view file filtrering (includes/excludes)
 - JsfElFilter should take something more reasonable than ParsedElExpression - remove setters, ref.to Iterator<ElSegment>, incl.file name, tag, line
     - how does it work with "#{b\[nestedBean.itsProp].property + anotherBean}"?
-- Modify JsfAnalyzer: setters to return this

 - full JSF 1.2+ support:
     - Facelets (the Facelets page says it has compile-type EL validation?!)
     - detect annotated managed beans - use http://code.google.com/p/reflections/ (@ManagedBean(name="userBean") + configurable [Spring, EJB, CDI, ...])
     - support EL functions (not just 'function tolerance' as implemented now)

+- run Sonar & Findbugs ???

 - add (more) example JSF page
-- test with various JSF projects
+- test with various JSF projects ?
 - better error msgs - see below
  => make it clear the solution is st. like propertyTypeOverrides.put("bean.listProperty.*",  TheElementType.class);
 - check JavaDoc, remove/correct references to refactored functionality

 ---
 - don't mock implementations of Map/Collection, instantiate them instead (eg ArrayList)
+- consider using more modern jasper for JSF2.x than 6.0.29 used in 1.2
 - consider parallelization (take ~30s for our 200 pages on my PC)
 - better handling of includes:
     1) possibility to exclude pages from processing (the non-standalone ones)